lordsarcastic/Lord-sarcastic/README.md

 ### Hi there 👋

 I'm Ayodeji Adeoti; Python conjurer, Rust chaser, writer and admirer of scary and unimaginable tales.
-I argue for fun and play the piano in the poorest, and most untalented manner possible.
+I argue for fun and play the piano in the poorest and most untalented manner possible.
 I'm a full-stack developer at [Bonychicken](https://www.bonychicken.com); I'm also a mentor in the Python track at [Exercism](https://exercism.io).

 You can see me in other places too:
 - [Quora](https://www.quora.com/profile/Adeoti-Ayodeji)